KirbyDream/APi_project/README.md

      * Dataset fields and data types are:
  - Rank - Ranking of overall sales.
- - Name - The games name.
+ - Name - The games title.
  - Platform - Platform of the games release (i.e. PC,Wii,PS2 etc.).
  - Year - Year of the game's release.
  - Genre - Genre of the game ,object.